The ultimate NC500 itinerary

 Miles: 39

-To lengthen your trip by a day, you could detour to the spectacular beaches of Achmelvich and Clachtoll on the west coast.
-Just be aware that you’ll need to take on some tricky roads to do this.
+This is a short hop, so you may want to lengthen your trip by an hour or so with a detour to the spectacular inlet and white sand beach at Achmelvich (just be aware that you’ll need to take on some tricky roads to do this).

-From Kylesku, head over the famed bridge – getting out of your vehicle briefly to soak up the lush loch views – towards Scourie Bay and onwards for an hour to Durness.
-Veer off the route for 10 minutes to visit the white sands of Balnakeil Beach, or just take a moment to appreciate the North Sea's turquoise shores from the Sango Bay Viewpoint.
+Back on dry land, as you approach Durness, veer off the route for 10 minutes to visit the white sands of Balnakeil Beach, or just take a moment to appreciate the North Sea’s turquoise shores from Sango Sands Viewpoint

 Day 5: Durness to John o' Groats